MooseSaeed/gfifa-stats/README.md

 The page is using the route parameter to tailor a query for Sanity JavaScript SDK.

+## Additional Information

+- Tailwind is integrated with the typeface "Manrope Variable" for the application font.
+- The app is using a single default layout file.
+- Sanity JavaScript SDK and Sanity Image Builder are initiated and added to Nuxt as Plugins, exporting the Client and Image Builder method.

 ## Author

 👤 **Mostafa Said**